Updated: January 30, 2020

-I’ve used a number of methods for extending the season for tomatoes, including low tunnels and cold frames.
-I know that if you can start your tomato plants in the ground sooner, you’ll get better yields because the plants grow larger both above the ground and below.
+I’ve used a number of methods for extending the season for tomatoes, including low tunnels, hoop houses and cold frames.
+As a result, I know that if you can start your tomato plants in the ground sooner, you’ll get better yields.
+This is because the plants grow larger both above the ground and below.

-Tomatoes only a few days sooner
+Tomatoes a few days sooner

-Here’s a Wall-O-Water advertising video showing you how they work.
+Here’s a Wall O Water advertising video showing you how they work.

 The most difficult part

-Maybe the most difficult part of using a Wall-O-Water is getting it off without damaging the plant.
+Maybe the most difficult part of using a Wall O Water is getting it off without damaging the plant.
 Cody leaves his WOWs on throughout the growing season.
 If you live in a warmer climate, you can’t leave them on because the plants will fry.

-Getting them off gets even more complicated when you take into account the tomato cages.
+Getting them off gets even more complicated when you use tomato cages.
 You have to be careful that the cages don’t puncture the plastic cells.

 Related articles you might enjoy: